Art-A-Hack/art-a-hack.github.io/app/_posts/2017-12-17-announcing-st-petersburg-results.markdown

 ---
 We are pleased to announce the selected participants for the Art-A-Hack Special in St. Petersburg for 2018.

-The 2016 season of Art-A-Hack is a partnership between <a href="https://www.thoughtworks.com/">ThoughtWorks</a>, <a href="http://www.meetup.com/volumetric/">The Volumetric Society</a> and <a href="http://cyland.org/lab/art-a-hack/">Cyberfest</a>.
+This special edition of Art-A-Hack is a partnership between <a href="https://www.thoughtworks.com/">ThoughtWorks</a>, <a href="http://www.meetup.com/volumetric/">The Volumetric Society</a> and <a href="http://cyland.org/lab/art-a-hack/">Cyberfest</a>.
 Each of these partners brings different areas of expertise to the table to help our teams.

 <!--excerpt-ends-->